 With that being said, in many cases, an AWD vehicle does not have the high ground clearance offered by a 4WD UTE or SUV.
 This means when snow conditions get really bad your AWD might not have enough clearance to plow through thick snow and you might find yourself bogged.
-There is very little benefit of all four your wheels turning without enough traction or ground clearance to clear the obstacle.
+There is very little benefit of all four wheels turning without enough traction or ground clearance to clear the obstacle.

 When Should I Use 4WD?

 4 Wheel Drive Mode is a very powerful function of a 4WD and allows you to accomplish feats no 2WD ever could.
-You engage 4WD to get you through soft sand, over tall sand dunes, up steep hills and down difficult mountain tracks.
+You engage 4WD to get you through soft sand, over tall sand dunes, up steep hills, and down difficult mountain tracks.
 It will even get you through deep mud or snow, and it’ll help you drive over boulders and deep ruts with ease.
-Use it wisely and your 4WD will, not only take you to many amazing places, but also bring you back home safely.
-The lower 4-Lo gears improve your 4×4’s capabilities because it uses the vehicles engine braking, which helps to control your progress and speed going downhill.
+Use it wisely and your 4WD will, not only take you to many amazing places but also bring you back home safely.
+The lower 4-Lo gears improve your 4×4’s capabilities because it uses the vehicle’s engine braking, which helps to control your progress and speed going downhill.
 This allows for more controlled handling without placing all the stress on the brakes alone.

 Each and every off-road situation or obstacle needs to be carefully calculated and assessed by you before you decide to tackle it.
 However, a good rule of thumb is always to judge the speed vs the difficulty you are required to succeed.
 Always remember “As slow as possible and as fast and necessary”, no more, no less.
 Generally, if you cannot engage 4-Hi 2nd or 3rd gear to cross an obstacle or if you feel the obstacle will place too much mechanical stress on your vehicle then you are better off engaging 4-lo and rather take it slow and steady by utilizing maximum torque.

-Engage 4WD mode under the following conditions:
+Engage in 4WD mode under the following conditions:

 - Loose beach sand